wadearnold/docs/docs/tutorials/paygate.md

 ## Setup PayGate

 The [Moov PayGate project](https://github.com/moov-io/paygate) provides an HTTP REST endpoint for submitting and receiving ACH payments and builds upon a suite of services offered by Moov, including [ACH](https://github.com/moov-io/ach), [OFAC](https://github.com/moov-io/ofac), and [FED](https://github.com/moov-io/fed).
 Each of these services must be running and reachable by PayGate.
-We provide several examples of setting up a complete installation using (Docker Compose)[https://docs.docker.com/compose/], Kubernetes, or directly using the provided binaries.
+We provide several examples of setting up a complete installation using [Docker Compose](https://docs.docker.com/compose/), Kubernetes, or directly using the provided binaries.

 ### Running PayGate locally using Docker Compose (Quickest)